smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/TestHarness/db_test_harness/README.md

   negative number in the message is assumed to be the number; NULL means it is expected to NOT raise an exception, raise exception on failure,
 * Test id,
-* Array of Postgres functions for test harness to enable debug on
+* Array of Postgres functions for test harness to enable debug on [default NULL]

 Returns: